-With over 300 employees, a financially supportive Foundation and the benefit of 4,000 volunteers annually, A New Leaf served more than 19,000 children and adults last year alone.
+With more than 350 employees, a financially supportive Foundation and the benefit of 5,000 volunteers annually, A New Leaf served more than 19,000 children and adults last year alone.

 A New Leaf began as a result of community efforts to address the escalating drug concerns in public schools.
 In 1971, Dorothy B. Mitchell and Larry Simmons formulated a service organization based on the PREvention and reHABilitation of troubled youth.
 PREHAB of Mesa, was established as a nonprofit 501(c)3 in April, later changing its name to A New Leaf.
 The rest is history.

 A New Leaf is a catalyst to self-knowledge and change.
 Our philosophy is to carry out our work with compassion, sincerity and clarity of purpose.

 A New Leaf Board and staff value quality services, diversity, personal development, an open and respectful environment and the enrichment of our community.

 How precarious our personal lives can be amidst the current affairs of our communities and the world.
 It is times like this that we, as a human service agency, are even more obliged to look to the future of our communities.